 Within minutes, Gino and I had pulled in lead of the large trailer on the highway, joined moments later by a county sheriff’s department cruiser, which would serve as escort.
 I looked down at my phone, our small convoy creeping closer to the point of exchange, I noticed the digital clock read 6:43.
 I then typed: “I can’t believe the hassle over a couple of horses.”

 I’d written that sentence before, more than three months earlier, after receiving an email from a good friend, fellow Columbia alumnus and astounding writer, Addie Berard.
-She asked if I interested in an animal cruelty investigation.
-I said, “It depends,” but mentioned I’d be happy to make the connection and discuss details with her contact.
+She asked if I was interested in an animal cruelty investigation.
+I told her: “It depends,” but mentioned I’d be happy to make the connection and discuss details with her contact.

-The story, which was published last Saturday, focused on a case brought against a celebrated horse trainer and subsequently dismissed in Maryville, Tennessee.
+The story focused on a case brought against a celebrated horse trainer and subsequently dismissed in Maryville, Tennessee.
 Since then, government officials, lawyers, community supporters, and industry critics have been locked in battle: over culture, law, and how we should treat the animals caught in the middle.

 Two weeks later, around midnight, I was looking out a dark, fogged plane window as it taxied into the McGhee Tyson Airport in Knoxville, Tennessee.
 I was destined for a small town I’d never visited, in a state I’d never travelled to, in a region I knew little about.